velopaymentsapi/payor-example-node/README.md

 Make sure to edit the environment file variables with any need values.

 All calls are dependant on calling Public > Authenticate ... in order to get a JWT.
-This needs to occur once for an auth token to the lumen api.
+This needs to occur once for an auth token to the express api.